369 W. South Temple location (near the Depot) and the shop at 871 E. Ninth South.

 Whatever Happened To … The Cosmic Aeroplane?

 Tribune reporter Chris Smart began the article while Steve Jones was still alive, after Glen Warchol of “Salt Lake Magazine” suggested the idea.
 The Tribune’s photo editor Jeremy Harmon gathered the photos, and videotaped Ken Sanders after Steve’s passing.
-Although Mr. Warchol mentions and quotes Bruce Roberts in his blog, information about this important (and final) Managing Partner of the Cosmic Aeroplane is almost absent from the Tribune’s article.
-For further reference see:
+Mr. Warchol mentions and quotes Bruce Roberts in his blog, but information about Roberts, the final Managing Partner of the Cosmic Aeroplane, isn’t emphasized in the Tribune’s later article.
+For more complete and contexual references see:

 Joe Stohel’s Cosmic History from The Event 1992 (PDF)